 - Yang does it while battling the ninjas in the laundry in The Warrior's Way.
 But Yang is The Greatest Swordsman In The World.
 Ever.

 - Played egregiously straight in Hawk the Slayer, where the eponymous hero impales a bad guy through the stomach by throwing a massive two-handed sword at him.

 - In the 1983 Hercules, Lou Ferrigno's Hercules kills Sibyl Danning's Queen Ariadne with a thrown sword that impales her through the stomach.

-- Happens three times in Sucker Punch.
+- Happens thrice in Sucker Punch.
 Babydoll throws her katana as a distraction so she can get close enough to shoot the second samurai in the face.
 Babydoll throws a bayonet to pin the courier's shoulder to a wall.
 The German general throws his rapier at Babydoll, and uses the time it takes for her to dodge to close the gap and punch her into a wall.

 - Legend.
 Jack throws the unicorn horn at Darkness and impales him in the chest, wounding him and helping to drive him back.

 - In The Three Musketeers (2011), a mook throws his sword at Aramis, but he grabs another mook and shoves him in the way.
 Aramis then throws his own sword and kills the first mook instantly.